chocolatey/choco-theme/README.md

 In the choco-theme repository, navigate to `getting-started/_bundleconfig.json`, and copy the file into your new repository in the same directory as the `package.json` file.
 Change the name to `bundleconfig.json`.

+In the bundle named `input/assets/js/chocolatey.bundle.js` you will need to modify the input file name to match the name of your project.
+Replace the `${projectName}` variable.

+#### Create a New JavaScript File

+In choco-theme, you will need to copy a file inside of `js/init` into the same folder and name it according to the project name, and the name that you chose for the `bundleconfig.json` file's input path in the step above.

-At this point, an informed decision will need to be made about what JS files from choco-theme need to be included in the project.
-Files can be added, however the files included in the getting-started template are generally required.
+At this point, an informed decision will need to be made about what JavaScript files from choco-theme need to be included in the project.

 ### Step 3: Run It!